jdrumgoole/pymongoimport/README.md

 will add to a batch before trying to upload the whole chunk to the server (reduces server round trips).
 The default *batchsize* is 500.

-For larger documents you may find a smaller chunksize is more efficient.
+For larger documents you may find a smaller *batchsize* is more efficient.

 **--restart**